Cabeza de Framontanos

 Cabeza de Framontanos is a village in the northwest of the province of Salamanca, western Spain, part of the autonomous community of Castile-Leon.
 From 1970 it belonged to the village Villarino de los Aires.

+History

+Cabeza de Framontanos was formerly an independent municipality.
+In 1975, it was incorporated into the neighboring municipality of Villarino de los Aires after its local council reported insufficient financial resources to provide the required basic municipal services.